Do you really need a car?

 A new or used car

 Choosing between a new and used car seems like the hardest decision in your life, but it essentially comes down only to one thing – what can you afford?
 If you have enough money for a new car, don’t think twice before going to the dealership and buying the newest model they have.
 If not, don’t even think about a new car because fantasizing about it without being in a position to purchase makes no sense.
-Therefore, take a look at your bank account and see if you’re able to finance a new car.
+Instead, think of a used car since one can call car repair services to fix it up to save on cash..
+Therefore, take a look at your Credit Cards balance and see if you’re able to finance a new car.
 If the answer is positive, the only thing left to do is decide which model you’re going to buy.

 Manual or automatic